-ii) Fund-specific: Extended activity or stricter exclusion criteria cover oil and gas, weapons, gambling, alcohol, power generation and thermal coal mining.
-In addition, the companies with a MSCI ESG rating of CCC (rating from "AAA" to "CCC") are excluded.
+ii) Sub-Fund specific: Companies having an overall START rating of "D" or "E" (rating from "E" to "A") are excluded of the Sub-Fund's investment universe.
+Companies having an overall MSCI rating of "CCC" (rating from "C" to "AAA") are excluded of the Sub-Fund's investment universe.
 Companies with a Co2 intensity greater than 500 tCO2/mEUR revenue are excluded.
 The universe is further reduced by the number of companies deemed not aligned according to our SDG alignment assessment, as described above.